Posts by Nursing Law Center

 Read More▪︎ There Are Many Things Nurses Can Do to Help Protect Themselves From Malpractice Claims

+Nursing malpractice prevention is crucial for maintaining a successful career.
+This article outlines key strategies to help nurses protect themselves from potential claims.
 Nurses can take steps to protect themselves from negligence and malpractice claims while ensuring patient safety.
 Here are some of the most effective ways to minimize risks: 1.
-Follow Standard Procedures & Policies: Follow facility protocols and evidence based best nursing practices.
-Use checklists for medication administration, wound care, and other high-risk procedures.
-Follow the…
+Follow Standard Procedures &…

 Read More▪︎ New Malpractice Case – Old Problem